humanitec/terraform-provider-platform-orchestrator/docs/resources/module.md

 - `dependencies` (Attributes Map) A mapping of alias to resource dependencies that must be provisioned with this module (see [below for nested schema](#nestedatt--dependencies))
 - `description` (String) An optional text description for this module
 - `module_inputs` (String) The JSON encoded string which represents the inputs to the module.
 These may contain expressions referencing the modules context.
-- `module_source` (String) The source of the OpenTofu module backing this module.
-Required, if module source code is not defined.
 - `module_source_code` (String) The source code of the OpenTofu module backing this module.
 Required, if module source is not defined.
 - `provider_mapping` (Map of String) A mapping of module providers to use when provisioning using this module.